Eliphas1810/eliphas1810-tools/README.md

 TextToOdtContentXml.py convert .txt files to a content.xml in a .odt file, converting rubys of Japanese novel web sites to xml snippets of rubys of content.xml.

+JaTextToOdt.py convert .txt files to a .odt file, converting rubys of Japanese novel web sites to xml snippets of rubys of content.xml in the .odt file.

 <br />

 EvenLineExtractor.html extracts even lines( and odd lines).